tntakahashi/nestdaq/examples/README.md

 The examples do not need to be installed into the same prefix as NestDAQ, but the runtime linker must be able to find NestDAQ, FairMQ, Boost, and related libraries.
-The example CMake project sets an install rpath relative to the example install prefix and uses link paths discovered through `NestDAQ::NestDAQ`.
+The example CMake project sets an install runtime search path (rpath) relative to the example install prefix and uses link paths discovered through `NestDAQ::NestDAQ`.

 ## Running